Individual phrases can be restricted to specific target applications:

 - Highlight the desired phrase (folder) and click the main menu button :

-- Select to restrict to vs. exclude PhraseExpress from a specific program.
+- Select to restrict to vs. exclude PhraseExpress and select the desired program.

 The program restriction feature explained here is valid for individual phrases/phrase folders and those settings are stored in the phrase file.
 If you share the phrase file with others, also the program restrictions will travel with your phrases.